Film analysis: Semiotic analysis

 Semiotics (also called semiotic studies and in the Saussurean tradition called semiology) is the study of meaning-making, the philosophical theory of signs and symbols.
 This includes the study of signs and sign processes (semiosis), indication, designation, likeness, analogy, metaphor, symbolism, signification, and communication.
 Semiotics is closely related to the field of linguistics, which, for its part, studies the structure and meaning of language more specifically.
 As different from linguistics, however, semiotics also studies non-linguistic sign systems.
 Semiotics is often divided into three branches: semantics, syntactics and pragmatics.
 Semantic are the relations between signs and the things to which they refer, their denotata or meaning.
-Stnyactics are the relations among signs in formal structures.
+Syntactics are the relations among signs in formal structures.
 Pragmatics are the relations between signs and sign-using agents.

 Psychoanalytical approach

 Ancient Greek philosophy's "overturning of mythology" as a definition to understanding of the heightened aesthetic.
 For Plato, Eros takes an almost transcendent manifestation when the subject seeks to go beyond itself and form a communion with the objectival other: "the true order of going...to the things of love, is to use the beauties of earth as steps...to all fair forms, and from fair forms to fair actions, and from fair actions to fair notions, until from fair notions he arrives at the notion of absolute beauty".